kstep/graphicsmagick/www/api/types.rst

                            layer in composite image.
 The other layers are copied untouched.
    CopyOpacityCompositeOp  The resulting image is the matte layer in image replaced with the matte
                            layer in composite image.
 The other layers are copied untouched.
-   ClearCompositeOp
+   ClearCompositeOp        Pixels in the region are set to Transparent.
    DissolveCompositeOp
    DisplaceCompositeOp
-   ModulateCompositeOp
+   ModulateCompositeOp     Modulate brightness in HSL space.
    ThresholdCompositeOp
-   NoCompositeOp
+   NoCompositeOp           Do nothing at all.
    DarkenCompositeOp
    LightenCompositeOp
-   HueCompositeOp
-   SaturateCompositeOp
-   ColorizeCompositeOp
-   LuminizeCompositeOp
-   ScreenCompositeOp
-   OverlayCompositeOp
-   CopyCyanCompositeOp
+   HueCompositeOp          Copy Hue channel (from HSL colorspace).
+   SaturateCompositeOp     Copy Saturation channel (from HSL colorspace).
+   ColorizeCompositeOp     Copy Hue and Saturation channels (from HSL colorspace).
+   LuminizeCompositeOp     Copy Brightness channel (from HSL colorspace).
+   ScreenCompositeOp       [Not yet implemented] OverlayCompositeOp      [Not yet implemented] CopyCyanCompositeOp	   Copy the Cyan channel.
-   CopyMagentaCompositeOp
+   CopyMagentaCompositeOp  Copy the Magenta channel.
-   CopyYellowCompositeOp
+   CopyYellowCompositeOp   Copy the Yellow channel.
-   CopyBlackCompositeOp
+   CopyBlackCompositeOp    Copy the Black channel.
    DivideCompositeOp
    ======================  ==========================================================================